dustcloud/onchipsdk/README.md

 * [Issue tracking](https://dustcloud.atlassian.net/browse/OCSDK)

 To use the SDK, you will also need to:
-* Obtain a copy of the [IAR toolchain] (http://www.iar.com/en/Products/IAR-Embedded-Workbench/ARM/) - the kickstart addition will not work with the OCSDK
+* Obtain a copy of the [IAR toolchain](http://www.iar.com/en/Products/IAR-Embedded-Workbench/ARM/) - the kickstart addition will not work with the OCSDK
-* Have a supported [manager and mote] (https://dustcloud.atlassian.net/wiki/display/OCSDK/Required+Hardware) and optional programming/debugging tools
+* Have a supported [manager and mote](https://dustcloud.atlassian.net/wiki/display/OCSDK/Required+Hardware) and optional programming/debugging tools
-* Get the library files from Linear.
-The SmartMesh library is **not** included in the On-Chip SDK repository, but is available from your personal downloads page.
-Contact your local [Linear sales office](http://www.linear.com/contact) to get access to a personal downloads page.
+* Get the library files.
+The SmartMesh library is **not** included in the On-Chip SDK repository, but is made available in your MyAnalog "My Resources" area - please submit the 20-digit key (included with kits) and your full contact information to dustsoftware@analog.com to start the process.
 * Read the OCSDK [Documentation](https://dustcloud.atlassian.net/wiki/display/OCSDK) and the API documentation in the /doc folder

 Branches: